sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-04/chapter-02/README.md

 ## Wrap zero-knowledge-proof related APIs in `ZKProvider`

-`zokrates-js` provides APIs which covers the whole workflow we mentioned in the previous chapter, including:
+`zokrates-js` provides APIs covering the whole ZKP workflow we mentioned in the previous chapter, including:

 * compile
 * setup